-Certificate courses are rigorous and attendance to classes is critical to the successful completion, as qualifications are based on competency based learning and demonstration of knowledge and skills on a regular basis over time.
+VET qualifications are rigorous and attendance to classes is critical to the successful completion as they are based on competency-based learning and demonstration of knowledge and skills on a regular basis, over time.

 1. Auspice Arrangement

-Ellenbrook Secondary College partners with Registered Training Organisations (RTOs) to deliver nationally recognised qualifications.
-These courses are comparable to those delivered by TAFE Colleges and private RTOs.
+Ellenbrook SC partners with Registered Training Organisations (RTOs) to deliver nationally recognised qualifications.
+These courses are comparable to those delivered by TAFE and private RTOs.
 The advantages for students studying these qualifications at school are:

 - convenience of not having to find transport to another location